 The animal world is driven by purpose.
-Every action is driven by a dogged determination to achieve one of three things – to stay alive, to eat, to procreate.
+Every action is driven by a dogged determination to achieve one of three things – to stay alive, to eat, and to procreate.
 One might think that of the three, staying alive and eating to stay alive might be more important, but, given that numerous species give up food entirely for long periods and almost die trying to find a mate, it is safe to say that reproduction comes first.
 And the sheer variety of methods they use to find a partner and then fight to win the right to mate are just off the charts.
 The drama and excesses of their courtship and mating rituals can put all the traditional romantic overtures of the human world to shame.

 From building dens together to sealing their partners shut in a tree hollow, the animal world has a unique way of expressing love.
 This photo feature gives you an intimate look at their love lives as we share interesting trivia and breathtaking images.
 We thank our community of photographers who have shared their work with us to bring this photo feature to life.